Integrations

 • Set up projects + tokens.
 Create a buyer project and have a ready-to-paste auth.json snippet returned in one call (setup_project).

 • Publish packages.
-Point at a Git repo URL; if your Git integration is connected, the package is ingested.
-If not, you get an OAuth URL to authorise (publish_package).
+Point at one or many Git repo URLs (GitHub or GitLab); if your Git integration is connected, each package is ingested.
+If not, you get an OAuth URL to authorise (publish_packages_from_repos).

 • Switch active org.
 Cart, projects, licences, orders, and webhooks are org-scoped — set_active_org swaps the context for every subsequent tool call.